Chemainus

 Chemainus Secondary School is located in the town, and serves as a secondary school for students living in Chemainus, Crofton, and Saltair.

 A BC Ferry terminal is located in Chemainus, which provides service to Thetis Island and Penelakut Island (previously Kuper).

 On 13 January 2006, a Boeing 737 aircraft was sunk off the coast in order to build an artificial reef.
-The sinking was documented in "Sinking Wings", an episode of the Discovery Channel series, Mega Builders.
+The sinking was documented in "Sinking Wings", an episode of Mega Builders, a Discovery Channel series.